 MIDI Song Index

 All earlier songs by each performer are available individually or in a zipped file of many songs.
 Toward the bottom of the performer's page is a collapsible banner labeled "XXX's MIDI Song Index (click to open or close)" where XXX is the performer's name.
 By default this banner is closed.
 Click on it to open it.
 (Click again to close it.)
 When opened, you will see a table that lists all of the midi songs from this performer.
 Available zip files are shown at the end of the introductory paragraphy above the full midi table.
 Because midi files are so small, the zip files that contain all the styles are also relatively small and easily downloaded.

 There are over 5,500 songs in the archive of midi files created by the PSR Performers.
 You'll find an index to all the songs in the "Midi Files" section in the second navigation bar at the top of this page.
 Of course, finding and downloading all of these songs can be a huge chore.
-If you are interested in midi files, note that most of the PSR Performer midi files are available in the MIDI Library as well as on the 2012 Lessons Collection.
+If you are interested in midi files, note that most of the PSR Performer midi files are available in the MIDI Library.

 MP3 Song Index